 Welcome to the Generative Design in Minecraft Competition (GDMC) website.
-We are currently running the 2nd iteration of the AI settlement generation challenge.
-You can see the important dates and deadlines in the sidebar.
+We just finished running the 2nd iteration of the AI settlement generation challenge.
+You will see the important dates and deadlines in the sidebar in the next few months.

 Do you like Minecraft and procedural content generation?
 Did you look at the villages in Minecraft and thought, I could write a better algorithm to produce settlements?
 Now is your chance to prove it.